 Pakistan: Pakistan announced on May 28, 1998, that it had conducted five nuclear tests, and announced a sixth on May 30.
-Reports placed the yields of the smallest devices between zero and a few kilotons, and between two and 45 kilotons for the largest.
-The number of tests is uncertain; seismic evidence points clearly to only two tests on May 28, though signals of smaller simultaneous tests might have been lost in the signals of larger tests.
+Reports placed the yields of the smallest devices between zero and a few kilotons, and between 2 and 45 kilotons for the largest.
+Some question the number of tests based on uncertain seismic evidence.
 Pakistan made no claims of testing fusion devices.
-By all accounts, Pakistan's weapons program relies extensively on foreign, especially Chinese, technology.
+Pakistan's weapons program apparently relies heavily on foreign technology.
 Pakistan claimed that it tested "ready-to-fire warheads," not experimental devices, and included a warhead for the Ghauri, a missile with a range of 900 miles, and low-yield tactical weapons.
-It appears that Pakistan will conduct no further tests.
-In an address to the U.N. of September 23, 1998, Pakistan's Prime Minister Nawaz Sharif stated that his country had a moratorium on testing and was "prepared to accede to the CTBT" by September 1999, with the implicit condition that sanctions are lifted and the explicit condition that India does not resume testing.
-The United States has been lifting various sanctions on India and Pakistan, such as on agricultural, economic, and military-assistance programs.
-On November 8, 1999, Abdul Sattar, the foreign minister of the military government that took power in October 1999, said that his nation would not sign the CTBT unless economic sanctions were lifted, but that "[w]e will not be the first to conduct further nuclear tests."
-In August 2000, General Pervez Musharraf, the nation's military ruler, said the time was not ripe to sign the CTBT because so doing could destabilize Pakistan.
-As of March 2005, Pakistan had not signed the CTBT.
+In response to the Indian and Pakistani tests, the United States imposed economic sanctions on the two nations.
+In November 1999, Foreign Minister Abdul Sattar said that his nation would not sign the CTBT unless sanctions were lifted, but that "[w]e will not be the first to conduct further nuclear tests."
+In August 2000, President Pervez Musharraf said the time was not ripe to sign the CTBT because so doing could destabilize Pakistan.
+As of January 2006, Pakistan had not signed the CTBT, but in September 2005 reportedly said it would not be the first nation in the region to resume nuclear testing.

 North Korea: Negotiations to halt North Korea's nuclear program have been underway for years, most recently between that nation, the United States, China, Japan, South Korea, and Russia.
 A CIA report of late 2004 stated that during talks in April 2003, "North Korea privately threatened to 'transfer' or 'demonstrate' its nuclear weapons."
-As of March 2005, North Korea had not signed the CTBT, and no North Korean nuclear tests had been reported.
-(See CRS Issue Brief IB91141, North Korea's Nuclear Weapons Program.)
+On February 10, 2005, North Korea declared, "We ... have manufactured nukes for self-defense to cope with the Bush Administration's evermore undisguised policy to isolate and stifle the DPRK," and on June 9 it claimed it was building more such weapons.
+Many press reports have raised the possibility that that nation, which has not signed the CTBT, might conduct a nuclear test, but as of January 2006 no such test had been reported.
+On May 15, the United States warned that it and other nations would take punitive action if North Korea conducted a nuclear test.
+(See CRS Issue Brief IB91141, North Korea's Nuclear Weapons Program, by Larry A. Niksch.)